1ltan/Financial-RAG-API/README.md

-# RAG-Financial-Named-Entity-Recognition
+# Financial-RAG-API
-A retrieval-augmented financial NER system that extracts structured financial entities from large collections of financial news and reports.
+A retrieval-augmented financial extraction system that pulls structured data and insights from large collections of financial news and reports

 ## Installation and Launch